KaveeshaSilva/Phylogenetic/README.md

 ## Get Robinson Distances

 Run `python Robinson_Distance.py`
-This command will generate robinson_distances.txt file in the project folder.
+This command will generate robinson_distances.txt file in the project folder which include robinson distances.
+This command also generate phylogenetic trees for each protein as text files.